GusBeare/DNNContactForm/README.md

 This is a Visual Studio project based on a Chris Hammond DNN template for version 7 and above.

-To get up and running quickly just build the solution in release mode and install the module using the .zip file creatd in the `/install` folder.
+To get up and running quickly just build the solution in release mode and install the module using the .zip file created in the `/install` folder.

 Once you have added the module to a page you can then go into the module settings and find the module specific settings for the DNNContactForm module.
 In there you can set a Google Recaptcha code, the recipient email address for the enquiries and a success page that you want the user directed to on successful submission e.g. `/Success`.
 If you leave the success page